 There are two types of professional employees: learned and creative.
-Do you fit into one of these three categories if your boss considers you a learned professional who is exempt from the FLSA:
+Your job must fall into one of these three categories if your boss considers you a learned professional who is exempt from the FLSA:

-- Are you employed in a field of science or learning?
+- It must be in a field of science or learning.

-- Were you trained to perform that work through specialized study, for example in law, accounting, engineering or another field typically considered to be a profession.
+- Your training must have taken place through specialized study in law, accounting, engineering, or another field typically considered to be a profession.

-As a creative professional who is ineligible for overtime pay and the minimum wage, your work must involve invention, originality, or talent in a recognized creative or artistic field such as writing, music, performing arts, or graphic arts?
+As a creative professional who is ineligible for overtime pay and the minimum wage, your work must involve invention, originality, or talent in a recognized creative or artistic field such as writing, music, performing arts, or graphic arts.

 Are you a computer systems analyst, computer programmer, or computer software engineer, or do you work in another computer science occupation that requires similar skills?
-You probably aren't eligible for the minimum wage or overtime pay if you work in one of these jobs, but to be sure, answer the following questions:
+Those who do aren't usually subject to minimum wage or overtime pay laws, but to be sure, answer the following questions:

 - Do you apply systems analysis techniques and procedures?